zdunseth/open-phytoliths-website/content/en/glossary/_index.md

 ## P

-* **Paradata**: Paradata of a data set or survey are data about the process by which the data were collected.
+* **Paradata**: Paradata of a dataset or survey are data about the process by which the data were collected.

 * **Peer community in (PCI)**: PCI is a non-profit scientific organization that aims to create specific communities of researchers reviewing and recommending, for free, unpublished preprints in their field (i.e. unpublished articles deposited on open online archives like arXiv and bioRxiv1).